datalab-org/datalab/pydatalab/docs/blocks/pipeline_datablock.md

 ### How to create without relying on default stages?
 Now the above example relies on the fact that `Pipeline` has a default `ProcessorStage` and a default `PlotterStage`.
-If a developer wants to unlock the full functionality of the `Pipeline` for more advanced functionality then it is recommended to use custom versions of `ProcessorStage` and `PlotterStage`.
+If a developer wants to unlock the full functionality of the `Pipeline` for more advanced data processing. then it is recommended to use custom versions of `ProcessorStage` and `PlotterStage`.
 The following is an example of how this can be done for our custom csv parser: